 Set over one summer, the film follows precocious six-year-old Moonee as she courts mischief and adventure with her ragtag playmates and bonds with her rebellious but caring mother, all while living in the shadows of Walt Disney World.

-The film is about Marlo, a mother of three including a newborn, who is gifted a night nanny by her brother.
-Hesitant to the extravagance at first, Marlo comes to form a unique bond with the thoughtful, surprising, and sometimes challenging young nanny named Tully.
+The film is about Marlo, a mother of three, including a newborn.
+Marlo's brother gives her a night nanny as a gift.
+Hesitant with the extravagance at first, Marlo comes to form a unique bond with the thoughtful, surprising, and sometimes challenging young nanny named Tully.

 See more »

 Unsatisfyingly sits the fence between drama and comedy